-Devon Hill Associates helps assess access and service performance in healthcare organizations using a unique approach it has developed over the years.
-Our Secret Patient Service evaluations are powerful tools that help diagnose systems and service quality problems.
+Devon Hill Associates helps assess customer service performance in healthcare organizations using a unique approach it has developed over the years.
+Our Secret Patient Service evaluations are powerful tools that help diagnose and treat service quality problems, and increase patient satisfaction.
 They provide clients with valuable feedback about how they are really perceived by patients.